rpgreview/papersandpaychecks/cow-orkers.md

 A *dialect* (very high degree of mutual intelligibility, regional differences, status or subculture keywords etc) has a -1 modifier.
 An example would be Low and High German.

 A *sister* language (substantial degree of mutual intelligibility, but considered separate languages) has a -2 modifier.
 An example would be Dutch and Afrikaans.

 A *related* language (low degree of mutual intelligibility, part of the same language family), has a -4 modifier.
 An example would be French and Italian.

 A *distantly related* language (very low degree of mutual intelligibility, part of the same extended family group), has a -8 modifier.
 An example would be Spanish and Russian.

-Linguistic communication is between *unrelated* languages (no degree of mutual intelligibility, different language family) is not possible.
+Between *unrelated* languages (no degree of mutual intelligibility, different language family) linguistic communication is not possible.
 Try charades.

+The degree of complexity of the communication establishes the Target Number.

+Difficulty		Rating		Example
+Very easy		5		"I want food."
+Easy			7		"
+Average			9
+Tough			11
+Challenging		13
+Formidable		15
+Heroic			17
+Nearly Impossible	19

 # 2.0 Additional Actions and the Environment